Hooks

 Prompt Awareness

-The description field is what appears in the prompt.
-Hooks without a description show their name and event only.
+Active hooks are available as template data in system, agent, and mode prompts.
+The description field is what appears — hooks without one show their name and event only.

 {{- if .Hooks.Active }}